 In October 2011, the Financial Stability Board (FSB) released a set of key attributes of effective resolution regimes for financial institutions, which included recommendations that authorities should have the power to bail-in (that is, write-down or convert into equity) certain creditors of a bank in a resolution situation.
 On 2nd July, 2014, Directive 2014/59/EU providing for the establishment of an EU-wide framework for the recovery and resolution of credit institutions and investments firms (the BRRD) entered into force.
-This directive became effective and should have been applied by Member States from 1st January, 2015, save that the provisions relating to bail-in are expected to be implemented by 1st January, 2016.
-The implementation of BRRD into Swedish legislation is delayed, but a law is expected to be adopted during the course of 2015.
-BRRD prescribes that banks shall hold a minimum level of capital and bail-inable debt in relation to total liabilities (known as the minimum requirement for own funds and eligible liabilities or MREL).
-The MREL will be set by the resolution authority for each bank (and/or group) based on criteria including systemic importance.
-Eligible liabilities may be senior or subordinated, provided they have a remaining maturity of at least one year and, if governed by a non-EU law, they must be able to be written down or converted under that law or through contractual provisions.
-The Notes may be subject to the exercise, in the future, of a bail-in power by the relevant Swedish resolution authority, and consequently, investors may lose part or all of their investment in the Notes.
-For further information on the BRRD, see "-Risks related to Notes generally-The Council of the European Union has adopted a bank recovery and resolution directive which provides for a range of actions to be taken in relation to credit institutions and investment firms considered to be at risk of failing.
-The implementation of the directive in Sweden or the taking of any action under it could materially adversely affect the value of any Notes".
+This directive became effective in Sweden on 1st February, 2016.

+The BRRD prescribes that banks shall hold a minimum level of capital and bail-inable debt in relation to total liabilities.
+The Notes may be subject to the exercise, in the future, of a bail-in power by the relevant Swedish resolution authority and consequently, investors may lose part or all of their investment in the Notes.
+For further information on the BRRD, see "-Risks related to Notes generally-The Council of the European Union has adopted the BRRD which provides for a range of actions to be taken in relation to credit institutions and investment firms considered to be at risk of failing.
+The taking of any action against SEB under the BRRD could materially adversely affect the value of any Notes" below.

 In November 2011, the FSB published an integrated set of policy measures to address the systemic and moral hazard risks associated with systemically important financial institutions (SIFIs).
-In that publication, the FSB identified an initial group of 29 global systemically important banks (G-SIBs), using a methodology developed by the Basel Committee.
-This list of G-SIBs is updated in November of each year, with the banks on the November 2014 list being required to hold additional capital (in the form of CET1), above that required by the Basel III rules.
-SEB was not identified as a G-SIB by the FSB in the list published in November 2014, but it is possible that it may be in the future.
+In that publication, the FSB identified an initial group of 29 G-SIBs, using a methodology developed by the Basel Committee.
+This list of G-SIBs is updated in November each year, with the banks on the November 2015 list being required to hold additional capital (in the form of CET1), above that required by the Basel III rules.
+SEB was not identified as a G-SIB by the FSB in the list published in November 2015, but it is possible that it may be in the future.
 Also, in October 2012, the FSB and the Basel Committee finalised a framework for addressing domestic systemically important banks (D-SIBs).
 Banks designated as D-SIBs are required to hold additional capital.
 SEB has been designated as a D-SIB by the SFSA and is subject to additional capital requirements imposed by the SFSA.

-For the foregoing reasons, SEB may need to obtain additional capital in the future.
+For the foregoing reasons, SEB may need to raise additional capital in the future.
 Such capital, whether in the form of debt financing, hybrid capital or additional equity, may not be available on attractive terms, or at all.
 SEB is unable to predict what regulatory requirements may be imposed in the future or accurately estimate the impact that any currently proposed regulatory changes may have on its business, the products and services that it offers and the values of its assets.
-For example, if SEB is required to make additional provisions, increase its reserves or capital, or exit or change certain businesses as a result of the initiatives to strengthen the capitalisation of banks, this could adversely affect its results of operations and financial condition.
+For example, if SEB is required to make additional provisions, increase its reserves or capital, or exit or change certain businesses as a result of the initiatives to strengthen the capitalisation of banks, this could adversely affect its results of operations, financial condition and prospects.